Hart Memorial Trophy: History

 The Hart Memorial Trophy is named in honour of Canadian Dr. David Hart.
 Dr. Hart, who donated the original trophy to the NHL, was the father of Cecil Hart, a former coach and general manager of the Montreal Canadiens.
 The trophy was first awarded at the conclusion of the 1923–24 NHL season to Frank Nighbor of the Ottawa Senators.
 The original Hart Trophy was retired to the Hockey Hall of Fame in 1960, and the NHL began presenting a new trophy, which was dubbed the Hart Memorial Trophy in its place.

 Wayne Gretzky won the award a record nine times during his career, eight consecutively.
 Gretzky and his Edmonton Oilers teammate Mark Messier are the only players to win the Hart Trophy with more than one team.
 Eddie Shore and Herb Gardiner are the oldest winners of the award, each winning it at the age of 35.
 There have been two unanimous MVP wins, both with the Edmonton Oilers: Wayne Gretzky for the 1981–82 NHL season and Connor McDavid during the 2020–21 NHL season.

 Players from the Montreal Canadiens have won the award seventeen times; players from the Boston Bruins and Edmonton Oilers are second with thirteen winners.
 Joe Thornton became the only Hart Trophy winner to have switched clubs during his winning campaign during the 2005–06 season, having played for both the Bruins and San Jose Sharks that year.
 The defenseman with the most trophy victories is Eddie Shore, who won four times with Boston.
 By contrast, it is rare for a goaltender to win the award; only eight different goaltenders have won the Hart Trophy, nine times, with Buffalo Sabres goaltender Dominik Hasek being the only two-time winner at that position.

+The first American to win the award is two-fold depending on the definition.
+Billy Burch was the first player born in America (specifically Yonkers, New York) to win the award, doing so in 1925, but he identified himself as a Canadian due to living there from a young age.
+The first born-and-raised-American to win the award was Patrick Kane in 2016.